-The statements which mention some of the advantages and benefits of planning are numbers 5, 10--13, 20 and 21.
+The statements which mention some of the advantages and benefits of planning are numbers 5, 10-13, 20 and 21.

-Questionnai re: App roaches to Planning Below are 25 statements about planning and indicate whether you agree or disagree with their plans.
-R m.
-Add (lead the st atements and if you wish.
-2月17年20~12月2日1日1日1日1日1日1日1日1日1日1日1日1日1日1日1日1日1日1 Agree Disagree Comments Working without plans is like using a canoe without a paddle.
-The canoe drifts according to the winds and currents, instead of going on a chosen course.
-Planning is a specialized process which should be left to professional experts.
-Planning is a Western idea.
-It is not so appropriate or welcome in attraction. and a second sec Accessed and control of Community Code (ACTION OF THE ACTION CONTROL OF THE ACTION A appropriate or welcome in other cultures.
+Questionnaire : App roaches to Planning Below are 25 statements about planning and plaindicate whether you agree or disagree with them. ans.
+R .
+Add d ead the sta atements and f you wish.
+SCHETTERS TARBOURDES STOCKED RETEXACION DESCRICOMENTAL SETS OF CARREST SERVICE SERVICE SETS AND SETS OF CARREST SERVICE SERVIC Agree Disagree Comments Working without plans is like using a canoe without a paddle.
+The canoe drifts according to the winds and currents, instead of going on a chosen course. and a stronger control and a stronger control JOHA STEWN S Planning is a specialized process which should be left to professional experts.
+3. Planning is a Western idea.
+It is not so appropriate or welcome in other cultures.
 4. Planning is basically a common-sense, natural activity.
 All people everywhere can and do plan.
 5. Planning allows us to use our imagination about possibilities for the future.

-6. Planning is a process of making decisions about the future.
+Planning is a process of making decisions about the future.
 7. A plan puts us into a rigid framework and reduces our flexibility.

-CORRECTION SEASON CONTRACTOR CONT Agree Disagree Comments 8.
+Agree Disagree Comments 8.
 The situation in many areas is so unpredictable that it is pointless to plan.
-When resources and skills are scarce, planning is a luxury.
-It is too expensive and takes too much time. ¥ 10.
-A plan is necessary for work to be co-ordinated, and for tasks to be delegated.
-4. 11.
-A plan provides the basis for day- to-day decisions, and helps to make consistent action possible.
-4 A plan helps in gathering and mobilizing resources. - 🗆 13.
-Planning helps us to foresee both problems and opportunities.
+9. When resources and skills are scarce, planning is a luxury.
+It is too expensive and takes too much time.
+10. A plan is necessary for work to be co-ordinated, and for tasks to be delegated.
+11. A plan provides the basis for dayto-day decisions, and helps to make consistent action possible.
+12. A plan helps in gathering and mobilizing resources.
+13. Planning helps us to foresee both problems and opportunities.
 14. As long as the planners are clear about about their plan, it doesn't matter if other people understand it or not.
 15. All the people who will be affected by a development plan must be fully involved in the process of planning.
 16. Those who are paying for a development programme should have a part in planning it.
 17. Much of the work of planning is convincing people to accept the plan.
 18. Much of the work of planning is listening to what people want in the plan.
 19. Effective planning includes giving attention to peoples' feelings.
-2 20.
-An effective plan helps to increase people's commitment and morale.
+20. An effective plan helps to increase people's commitment and morale.
 21. Being involved in planning helps people prepare themselves for change.
 444